RyanJulyan/Flask-BDA/README.md

 The Flask-BDA License is the legal requirement for you or your company to use and distribute Flask-BDA and derivative works such as the applications you make with it.
 Your application or project can have a different license, but it still needs to comply with the original one.

 ### The license grants you the following permissions:
-* You are free to commercialise any software created using original or modified (derivative) versions of Flask-BDA
+* You are free to commercialize any software created using original or modified (derivative) versions of Flask-BDA
-* You are free to commercialise any plugin, extension or tool created for use with Flask-BDA
+* You are free to commercialize any plugin, extension, or tool created for use with Flask-BDA
 * You are free to modify Flask-BDA and you are not required to share the changes
 * You are free to distribute original or modified (derivative) versions of Flask-BDA
 * You are given a license to any patent that covers Flask-BDA

 ### The license prevents you from doing the following:
-* You can not commercialise original or modified (derivative) versions of the Flask-BDA editor and/or engine
+* You can not commercialize original or modified (derivative) versions of the Flask-BDA editor and/or engine
 * You can not hold Flask-BDA or Ryan Julyan liable for damages caused by the use of Flask-BDA
 * You can not bring any warranty claims to Flask-BDA or Ryan Julyan
 * You can not use the Flask-BDA trademark unless express permission has been given (see exceptions and additional information)